IllusionMods/KeelPlugins/README.md

 ## How to install
 1. Install the latest build of [BepInEx](https://github.com/BepInEx/BepInEx/releases)
 2. Download the latest release for your game from [the releases page](../../releases)
-3. Plugins dlls go to `bepinex/plugins` and patchers to `bepinex/patchers`
+3. Plugin dlls go to `bepinex/plugins` and patchers to `bepinex/patchers`

 ## Plugins